rbland/carQuery/README.md

-# carQuery
+# Overview
-A Car sale power search tool using scrapped data.
+A work in progress code sample using Qt and beautful soup to search for Cars for sale in you area.